 End the day with a dinner cruise on the Danube

-To end the day, after spending a few hours at the spa, there is no better plan than to head to the river for a dinner cruise.
+To end the day, after spending a few hours at the spa, there is no better plan than heading to the river for a dinner cruise.

 From the boat you will be able to admire the main monuments of the city from a different point of view.
 In addition, while live music plays, you can enjoy a fabulous dinner accompanied by local wine.